particle-iot/spark-setup-ios/README.md

 source 'https://github.com/CocoaPods/Specs.git'

 target 'YourAppName' do
-    pod 'SparkSetup'
+    pod 'ParticleSetup'
 end
 ```

 Replace `YourAppName` with your app target name - usually shown as the root item name in the XCode project,
 then run `pod update` in your shell.
 A new `.xcworkspace` file will be created for you to open by Cocoapods, open that workspace file in Xcode and you can start invoking a new instance of the setup process viewcontroller - refer to the examples above.
-Don't forget to add `#import "SparkSetup.h"` to the source file in which you want to invoke setup in (that is not required for swift projects).
+Don't forget to add `#import "ParticleSetup.h"` to the source file in which you want to invoke setup in (that is not required for swift projects).

 ##### Support for Swift projects